uber/react-vis/docs/markdown/xy-plot.md

 #### stackBy (optional)
 Type: `string`
 Stack the chart by the given attribute.
 If the attribute is `y`, the chart is stacked vertically; if the attribute is `x` then it's stacked horizontally.

+### style (optional)
+Type: `object`
+CSS properties that will affect this wrapper component.
+Those will be applied to the SVG element in which other react-vis components will be created.

 ```jsx
 <XYPlot